microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader Relationship
-The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool is an Azure component designed to expedite bulk import of FHIR data into Azure API for FHIR.
-The process involves the user uploading FHIR data to the FHIR-Bulk Loader's blob storage in Azure, from where FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
+The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool is an Azure component designed to expedite bulk data import into Azure API for FHIR.
+The operation requires the user to upload FHIR data to Azure blob storage, from where FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
 For the remainder of this challenge, we assume you are using FHIR-Bulk Loader connected directly to Azure API for FHIR (bypassing FHIR-Proxy).

 Below is a component view of Azure API for FHIR with FHIR-Bulk Loader and FHIR-Proxy.